sundance-kid/MumbleClientConsole/doc/README.md

 It will also accept arguments for `-password`, `-insecure`, `-certificate` and `-channel`, all defined in `cmd/talkiepi/main.go`, if you run your own mumble server, these will be self explanatory.

+## TL:DR

+There is a script [INSTALL_INTERCOM](INSTALL_INTERCOM) that does nearly all of these steps.
+It assumes a file /boot/INTERCOM_SERVER.txt with the content of /conf/systemd/mumble.service already adapted to your setup (server IP, username, password).

 ## Create a user

 As root on your Raspberry Pi (`sudo -i`), create a mumble user: